Reader in Vascular Biology

 Chester St, Manchester, M1 5GD

 Fiona was awarded a BSc (Hons) in Biochemistry from Lancaster University and studied for a PhD, whilst working as a research assistant, at the University of Wales.
-She joined Prof Yvonne Alexander’s laboratory in the Cardiovascular Research Group at the University of Manchester in 2002 as a British Heart Foundation-funded post-doctoral scientist, when she won two ‘best oral presentation prizes’ for work on identifying and characterising novel factors involved in vascular calcification and atherosclerotic plaque development (British Society for Cardiovascular Research in 2004 and the European Council for Cardiovascular Research in 2005).
+She joined Prof Yvonne Alexander’s laboratory in the Cardiovascular Research Group at the University of Manchester as a British Heart Foundation-funded post-doctoral scientist, when she won two ‘best oral presentation prizes’ for work on identifying and characterising novel factors involved in vascular calcification and atherosclerotic plaque development (British Society for Cardiovascular Research and the European Council for Cardiovascular Research).

 In 2007, she joined the newly-established Stem Cell & Neurotherapies Group fostering her interests in the pathogenic mechanisms and novel therapeutic strategies of neurodegenerative lysosomal storage disorders.
 These included; substrate reduction therapy, peripheral blood cell transmigration to the brain following bone marrow transplant and haematopoietic stem cell gene therapy.
 Fiona won a prize for best oral presentation at a local conference in 2010 and was awarded a travel feIlowship in 2008 (British Society of Gene and Cell Therapy) to work with collaborators in the Adelaide Women’s and Children’s Hospital in Australia.